Arkansas Nursing License Requirements

 Prospective Arkansas nurse practitioners must obtain certification as a nurse practitioner from a nationally recognized certifying body before becoming eligible for a license in Arkansas.1 The certifying body must hold a level of national accreditation acceptable to the Arkansas State Board of Nursing and perform a documented credential review as part of the application process.2 A qualifying examination must be part of the requirements for the certification granted by the certifying organization.2 A full list of approved credentialing bodies can be reviewed in the Arkansas State Board of Nursing Instructions for Completion of Advanced Practice Nurse Licensure Application.7

 As part of the application process, candidates should request official transcripts for the graduate advanced nursing program completed to be sent directly to the Arkansas State Board of Nursing.7 Applicants must also request evidence of certification from a national certifying body in all applicable focus areas to be sent by that body to the Arkansas State Board of Nursing.7 The paper application form, Advanced Practice Nurse Licensure Application, should be completed and submitted to the board along with the requisite fees.7

 5. Complete Background Checks at the State and Federal Levels.

-All candidates for licensure as nurse practitioners must complete state and federal background checks.7 Candidates who are currently enrolled in an advanced practice nursing program must complete the background checks through the nursing program.7 Candidates who have already graduated an advanced practice nursing program must obtain the fingerprint card through the Arkansas State Board of Nursing to complete these background checks.7 In either event the background check must be completed in twelve months or less from the date of application for licensure.7
+All candidates for licensure as nurse practitioners must complete state and federal background checks.7 Candidates who are currently enrolled in an advanced practice nursing program must complete the background checks through the nursing program.7 Candidates who have already graduated an advanced practice nursing program must obtain the fingerprint card through the Arkansas State Board of Nursing to complete these background checks.7 In either event, the background check must be completed in 12 months or less from the date of application for licensure.7

 6. Apply for Prescriptive Authority.